OpenGVLab/LAMM/README.md

 # Updates
 📆 **Coming Soon**

 1. Code for less GPU memory will be released soon.
+Please stay tuned.

+📆 [**2023-07-28**]

+1. Checkpoints of LAMM on [huggingface](https://huggingface.co/openlamm) updated on new code base.
+[LAMM Performance](#leaderboard) updated, Please check it out.

 📆 [**2023-07-06**]